vllm-project/vllm/docs/source/models/supported_models.rst

 Reward Modeling (``--task reward``)
 -----------------------------------

+See :ref:`this page <pooling_models>` for more information on how to use reward models.

 .. important::
-  You should explicitly specify the task for these models.
+  You should explicitly specify the task, otherwise it may default to text generation instead.

 .. list-table::
   :widths: 25 25 50 5 5